Metron-Project/metron-project.github.io/blog/2026-06-01-may-update/index.md

 - **Python 3.14** — the project is now running on Python's latest release.
 - **Migrated from pipenv to uv** — dependency management and the container build now use [uv](https://github.com/astral-sh/uv), with a multi-stage Containerfile that keeps the final image lean and CI caching keyed to the lockfile.
 - **Django 6.0.5** — upgraded from Django 5.x to the recently released Django 6 series.

+## Metron Software Wiki Page

+We've added a dedicated [Software page](https://metron.cloud/wiki/software/) to the Metron wiki where developers can showcase projects built on the Metron API.

+If you've built a tool, app, or library that uses Metron's data — whether it's a reading tracker, a pull list manager, a CLI tool, or anything else — this is the place to list it.
+The page is intended to help users discover what the community has built and to give developers a bit of visibility.

+To get your project listed, simply edit the wiki page directly and add an entry for it.

 ## OpenCollective